TheLazyTomcat/SII_Decrypt/readme.txt

   destination file (file where the decrypted result will be stored) as a second parameter, but this is optional.
 If you do not select destination file, the result will be stored back in the source file.
-Note that destination file does not need to exist, but the folder where it will be stored must exists.
+Note that destination file does not need to exist, but the folder where it will be stored must exist.
   You can use exit code of the program to check processing for errors.
 The result codes are the same as for functions exported by DLL version of this library - so refer to DLL headers for details.